H&M’s CEO is worried that eco-conscious consumers could be bad for fast fashion

-Karl-Johan Persson, H&M’s CEO, is concerned that growing awareness about sustainability will be bad for the fast fashion industry and the wider economy.
+Karl-Johan Persson, H&M’s CEO, is concerned that growing awareness about sustainability will be bad for the fast-fashion industry and the wider economy.

 In an interview with Bloomberg, he first took on the issue of air travel, a mode of transportation that contributes 2.5% to global emissions every year.
 Climate activists such as Greta Thunberg sometimes highlight the environmental impact of air travel: When she visited the U.S. in September, she famously came by boat.
 Persson says that activists and protesters are encouraging people to engage in fewer polluting behaviors, which includes consuming and flying.
 “Yes, that may lead to a small environmental impact,” he told Bloomberg.
 “But it will have terrible social consequences.”

 Persson went on to explain that he thought that climate change is a serious concern.
-“It’s a huge threat and we all need to take it seriously — politicians, companies, individuals,” he said in the Bloomberg interview.
+“It’s a huge threat and we all need to take it seriously—politicians, companies, individuals,” he said in the Bloomberg interview.
 “At the same time, the elimination of poverty is a goal that’s at least as important.”

 There are so many problems with Persson’s statement it’s hard to know where to start, but let me take a stab at it.
 It’s true that any serious, global effort to tackle climate change will involve major disruptions to the economy.
-But as the CEO of a massive fast fashion conglomerate, Persson is perhaps the worst possible messenger to rhapsodize about the complex economic transformation that will have to take place for us to survive climate change.
+But as the CEO of a massive fast-fashion conglomerate, Persson is perhaps the worst possible messenger to rhapsodize about the complex economic transformation that will have to take place for us to survive climate change.

 For one thing, activists advocating for climate policies aren’t naive about how moving toward carbon neutrality may result in short-term job losses.
-As my colleagues and I have reported repeatedly here at Fast Company, the Green New Deal isn’t just about moving toward carbon neutral energy sources, but also creating lots of new jobs within the green economy.
+As my colleagues and I have reported repeatedly here at Fast Company, the Green New Deal isn’t just about moving toward carbon-neutral energy sources, but also creating lots of new jobs within the green economy.

 Related: Your H&M addiction is wreaking havoc on the environment.
 Here’s how to break it.

-But perhaps the real issue is that we wouldn’t be here in the fist place if not for hugely polluting industries, including fast fashion.
+But perhaps the real issue is that we wouldn’t be here in the first place if not for hugely polluting industries, including fast fashion.
 As I’ve reported time and again, fast fashion has wrought terrible consequences on the world.
-Brands like H&M and Inditex (which owns Zara), have spent decades developing supply chains that produce clothing as quickly and cheaply as possible, forcing other fashion brands to drive down their prices to compete.
+Brands like H&M and Inditex (which owns Zara) have spent decades developing supply chains that produce clothing as quickly and cheaply as possible, forcing other fashion brands to drive down their prices to compete.

-This came at human cost.
-Factories in the developing world sprung up to manufacture clothes, but workers often labored under horrific conditions.
+This came at a human cost.
+Factories in the developing world sprang up to manufacture clothes, but workers often labored under horrific conditions.
 H&M has come under fire in the past for the treatment of its workers.
 As recently as last year, a report came out that female workers making H&M garments in Asian factories faced abuse on a daily basis.

-Persson says that he’s worried about how changing consumer behaviors will negatively impact “the elimination of poverty.”
-And yet, this argument obscures the fact that H&M doesn’t use factories in developing countries to be altruistic.
+Persson says that he’s worried about how changing consumer behavior will negatively impact “the elimination of poverty.”
+And yet this argument obscures the fact that H&M doesn’t use factories in developing countries to be altruistic.
 It does so because of cheap labor.
 And given that the company hasn’t had the strongest record of protecting the rights of these poor laborers, this isn’t an argument that Persson can credibly make.

 We reached out to H&M for comment about Persson’s statements and will update if we hear back.